koohyar/uptime/posts/zero-point-seeds.md

 about a chair and in the main scope!

 Logger is not easily disturbed though.
-Most of the time you don't even know they're their.
+Most of the time you don't even know they're there.
 Heaps and heaps of information just pass through them everywhere and none of it touches anything.
 It's pretty amazing.
 They say some parts of it are ... "intertwined" or some weird term like that.
 Meaning you could actually make sense of it from different indices.
 It's a strange way to put it, but